Domomancer/MHR-ArmorID-Replacer/README.md

 It is highly recommended, that the mod is modified BEFORE it is placed in the installation directory of Monster Hunter Rise.

+# Requirements
+This script is written in python 3.9.5.
+It is recommended to use the same version or higher to execute the code.

 # How to use:
 There are 3 variables in the script, that need to be adjusted:
 - before (String)